 But there was, inevitably given the ratcheted-up tensions, more to come.

-More damagingly, the Daily Telegraph, a newspaper hardly known for its sympathies with the pro-wildlife movement, published an article on the 29th which detailed how the Prince of Wales’s former hunt (the Quorn) had “apologised to mourners after its hounds interrupted a woodland funeral and reportedly leapt over an open grave“. it was an odd decision given that the event took place on the 20th and had been covered already.
+More damagingly, the Daily Telegraph, a newspaper hardly known for its sympathies with the pro-wildlife movement, published an article on the 29th which detailed how the Prince of Wales’s former hunt (the Quorn) had “apologised to mourners after its hounds interrupted a woodland funeral and reportedly leapt over an open grave“.
+As editorial decisions go it was surprising, especially given that the event in question took place on the 20th and had been covered already.
 But once the tide starts to turn, as Canute found out…

 Hunting’s suicide note?